-Several types of American chile were first cultivated by the Pueblo Indians, who continue to grow their own varieties such as Zia Pueblo (which has a bittersweet flavor when it matures into its red color), Acoma Pueblo and the Isleta Pueblo.
-Anaheim’s are named for a California farmer, Emilio Ortega, who brought seeds from New Mexico and settled in Anaheim, CA in 1894.
-Anaheims should not be confused with New Mexico chiles (Sandia, Big Jim, XXHot Heritage 6-4, ect…), which are the green (unripened) roasted chiles and most favored for making chile verde, green chile pork stew and so forth.
-They are the same pure chile, technically speaking, but due to the growing conditions in New Mexico, (and to a “chile purist”) there isn’t a comparison.
+Several types of American chile were first cultivated by the Pueblo Indians, who continue to grow their own varieties, such as Zia Pueblo (which has a bittersweet flavor when it matures into its red color), Acoma Pueblo, and the Isleta Pueblo.
+Anaheim’s are named for a California farmer, Emilio Ortega, who brought seeds from New Mexico and settled in Anaheim, CA, in 1894.
+Anaheims should not be confused with New Mexico chiles (Sandia, Big Jim, XXHot Heritage 6-4, etc…), which are the green (unripened) roasted chiles and most favored for making chile Verde, green chile pork stew, and so forth.
+They are the same pure chile, technically speaking, but due to the growing conditions in New Mexico (and to a “chile purist”), there isn’t a comparison.

-The New Mexico chile’s have a smoky, garlicky, onion subtlety sweet type flavor.
-What all of the chiles in this recipe have in common, is the near perfect growing conditions of altitude, soil, and temperature found in the high mountain desserts of New Mexico and parts of California and Colorado.
+The New Mexico chile has a smoky, garlicky, onion subtlety sweet type flavor.
+All of the chiles in this recipe have in common the near-perfect growing conditions of altitude, soil, and temperature found in the high mountain deserts of New Mexico and parts of California and Colorado.
 Some peppers have two names (which can create confusion).
 For example, the Ancho is the dried name for a Poblano.
-Just as the a Chipotle is the dried name for a smoked Jalapeño.
-I’ve provided both names in case you can’t find what you are looking for.

-In this recipe, I’m using fully ripe (red) dried Hatch Sandia Chiles as the base.
+I’m using fully ripe (red) dried Hatch Sandia Chiles as the base in this recipe.
 I’m mixing in other peppers from Mexico and those that could typically be found along the trail sides in Texas and Oklahoma.
-This particular mix has been put to together to give a very deep and round flavor of chiles.
-The Pasilla Negro has an earthy almost mushroom-like flavor, while the Guajillo is fruity and slightly sweet with hints of pine and berries.
-The Pasilla de Oaxaca is a hard to find chile that has a deep smoky flavor, and the dried Ancho has undertones of plum, raisin, tobacco and is slightly earthy.
+This particular mix has been put together to give an intense and round flavor of chiles.
+The Pasilla Negro has an earthy, almost mushroom-like flavor, while the Guajillo is fruity and slightly sweet with hints of pine and berries.
+The Pasilla de Oaxaca is hard to find chile with a deep smoky flavor, and the dried Ancho has undertones of plum, raisin, tobacco and is slightly earthy.
 The heat for the chile powder recipe below comes mainly from the Hatch Luci Fairy or Chile de Arbol.
 This is just one recipe.
 You can come up with your own flavor profile as you wish.
-It’s perfectly fine to use only one type of chile, if that is your preference.
+It’s excellent to use only one type of chile if that is your preference.
 I’ve included a quick taste reference as to what each chile tastes like to give you an idea of where I went.

 Ingredients

-- 1 whole Ancho or dried Poblano Chile, dry roasted, seeded and stemmed Undertones of plum and raisin, tobacco and slightly earthy
+- 1 whole Ancho or dried Poblano Chile, dry roasted, seeded and stems removed (Undertones of plum and raisin, tobacco and slightly earthy)

-- 3 whole Guajillo Chile or dried Mirasol Chile, dry roasted, seeded and stemmed Fruity slightly sweet with hints of pine and berries
+- 3 whole Guajillo Chile or dried Mirasol Chile, dry roasted, seeded, and stems removed (Fruity slightly sweet with hints of pine and berries)

-- 3 whole Pasilla de Oaxaca, roasted, seeded and stemmed Deep smoky flavor (can substitute for Chipotle)
+- 3 whole Pasilla de Oaxaca, roasted, seeded, and stemmed (Deep smoky flavor, can substitute for Chile Meco)

-- 2 whole Pasilla Negro or dried Chilaca Chile, dry roasted, seeded and stemmed Rich earthy flavor
+- 2 whole Pasilla Negro or dried Chilaca Chile, dry roasted, seeded, and stems removed (Rich earthy flavor)

-- 6 whole Hatch Luci Fairy, dry roasted, seeded and stemmed Bright and hot that can substitute with Chile de Arbol
+- 6 whole Hatch Luci Fairy, dry roasted, seeded, and stems removed (Bright and hot that can substitute with Chile de Arbol)

 Instructions